 23“Oh that my words were now written!
 Oh that they were inscribed in a book!

 24That with an iron pen and lead they were engraved in the rock forever!

 25But as for me, I know that my Redeemer lives.
-In the end, he will stand upon the earth.
+In the end, he will rise up over the dust.

 26After my skin is destroyed, then in my flesh I will see God,